andrewmcaleavey/ReliableTrendIndex/README.md

 ```

 That value, 1.414, is not greater than 1.96, so we would conclude that
 the change from pre-post is not reliable.
+The `ReliableTrendIndex` term
+for this is `Unspecified` as opposed to `No Change` in order to indicate
+that the method could not specifically identify the change score.

 However, the RTI would incorporate all six measurements.
+It is a waste
+to ignore two-thirds of our information here.

 To use `rti_calc_simple()` we need the observations as a vector and the
 *squared* standard error of the difference.